April 09, 2020//Tony HowlettLast Updated: June 13, 2021

 Just as getting your vendor reps in securely and efficiently is important, getting them out of the system when they are no longer employed is also paramount.
 You should have frequent or automated syncing with vendor employment databases so that any terminated employees are quickly removed from your systems.
 Federating authentication down to your vendor’s directory processes can make this as close to real-time as possible.
 The more time that this process takes, the longer the window of vulnerability from either a malicious employee or a stolen credential exists.

 Having a centralized single sign on (SSO) system or credential vault as is available in Privileged Access Management (PAM) and Vendor Privileged Access Management (VPAM) systems will greatly expedite this process so you don’t have to go through many systems deactivating accounts.
 Finally, you will want to have a regular review or audit process in place to catch any accounts that were missed or reactivated, either in error or by a bad actor.
 Keep your vendor access databases well monitored and well-groomed.

-Implementing these best practices will go a long way towards mitigating risk to your network, systems, and data from third parties.
+Implementing these vendor onboarding and offboarding best practices will go a long way towards mitigating risk to your network, systems, and data from third parties.
 Along with other aspects of a full vendor management program such as risk assessments, auditing, and technical controls, they will keep your company from becoming another third party breach statistic.
 To learn more about how to implement a full vendor management program download our brochure that highlights the importance of having a separate software platform specifically to manage vendors’ privileged access to systems, networks, and applications.